mttcrn/polimi-CSE-notes/Human & Physical aspects of Security.md

 - Randomization of active sensors probing, which prevents the attacker from predicting the characteristics of outgoing signals.
 - Sensor fusion: combine data from multiple sensors types.
 Spoofing all simultaneously is significantly harder.
 #### Transmission attacks
 Attacks that modify, create, or delete digital sensor data once the conversion has been executed, either during transmission or storage (takes place after the sensor has collected the data).
 Not directly related to the sensor per-se, we will discuss them in other layers (e.g., network).
 ### Computation Layer
 The attacks are based on firmware and software vulnerabilities:
 - **Application layer vulnerabilities**: lack of authentication is a more common problem than one would expect.
 - **Unpatched firmware vulnerabilities**: lack of software updates for goods that are old and not serviced anymore.
-- **Insecure firmware updates**: over-the-Air software updates are not always well authenticated.
+- **Insecure firmware updates**: over-the-air software updates are not always well authenticated.
 - **Supply chain attacks**: given the critical infrastructure in which they are used, it is not to exclude that vulnerabilities / backdoors may be implemented by the supplier or through the supply chain.

 Malicious firmware are critical since they can hijack the device's behavior, bypass safety mechanisms, provide persistent access for attackers and remain undetected even after resets.

 The most effective countermeasures is to **validate firmware before executing** it.
 When a firmware update is applied, it must prove its authenticity by being digitally signed by the trusted author.
-.
 To do so, the system require:
 - A pair of public-private keys.
 - A **root-of-trust bootloader** and a secure storage for the public key:
 	- It can be stored in ROM, Trusted Execution Environment (TEE), or Hardware Security Modules (HSMs).